Girls Sport Victoria

 GIRLS SPORT VICTORIA OFFERS THE FOLLOWING SPORTING OPPORTUNITIES:

-Weekly Sport: AFL, Badminton, Basketball, Cricket, Hockey, Indoor Cricket, Netball, Soccer, Softball, Tennis, Volleyball, Water Polo
+Weekly Sport: Australian Football, Badminton, Basketball, Cricket, Hockey, Indoor Cricket, Netball, Soccer, Softball, Tennis, Volleyball, Water Polo

 Carnivals: Cross Country, Diving and Swimming, Track and Field

 Other Events and Tournaments: Senior Basketball Tournament, Year 7 Sports Expos, Golf Tournament, 5 A Side Soccer Tournament, Triathlon Event and Lawn Bowls

-Representative Sport: Cross Country, Netball, Soccer, Tennis, Volleyball and Water Polo
+Representative Sport: Cross Country, Netball, Soccer, Swimming, Tennis, Volleyball and Water Polo

 GSV has a Sun and Heat Protection Policy which provides guidelines for the protection of staff and students from the effects of heat and exposure to the sun.